 The path taking you down from Bled Castle will connect up with another path and if you have a couple of hours on your hands it’s an easy 6km/4 mile circular walk around the whole lake.
 There are of course plenty of bars and cafes to stop at along the way, plus you can also pick up the boat cruise at a couple of points if you want to break it up a little, more on that later…

-If you’re shorter on time or are less enamoured by this area of beauty that you feel the need to stop and appreciate it often (meh the alps, am I right?) you might like to hire a bike and ride around Lake Bled.
-I am of course joking, I love cycling (and I also need to stop often because it hurts my bum).
+If you’re short on time or are less enamoured by this area of beauty that you feel the need to stop and appreciate it often you might like to hire a bike and ride around Lake Bled.
+I am of course joking, I love cycling (and still need to stop often for a bum-break!)

 For people with no upper body strength (me!) there’s a river cruise that offers a relaxing and dry way to reach the island.
 For those with a more adventurous spirit or who overestimate their capabilities you can hire a row boat and row yourself across.
 This is guaranteed to cause maximum laughter when you realise that all that time on the rowing machine at the gym has not equipped you with the strength to row three adults a considerable distance under a time constraint.
 Another word of advice here, if the boat house closes at 6pm and you hire the boat at 4pm don’t leave yourself 20 minutes to row back from the island because you spent too long eating cake admiring the view as it will result in a frantic journey back that leaves you looking like you’ve been on the log flume at Alton Towers and the person doing the rowing (not me you note) unable to lift their arms the following day.